GoogleChrome/web.dev/src/site/content/en/blog/building-a-switch-component/index.md

-Using the built in `input[type="checkbox"]` wouldn't be complete without handling the various states it can be in: `:checked`, `:disabled`, `:indeterminate` and `:hover`. `:focus` was intentionally left alone, with an adjustment only made to it's offset; the focus ring looked great on Firefox and
+Using the built in `input[type="checkbox"]` wouldn't be complete without handling the various states it can be in: `:checked`, `:disabled`, `:indeterminate` and `:hover`. `:focus` was intentionally left alone, with an adjustment only made to its offset; the focus ring looked great on Firefox and
 Safari:

 {% Img src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/T1UPB5mimpmIVc3BAOP9.png",
-alt="screenshot of focus ring focused on a switch in Firefox and Safari", width="800", height="363" %}
+alt="A screenshot of focus ring focused on a switch in Firefox and Safari.", width="800", height="363" %}

 {% Aside 'gotchas' %} Chromium will be catching up to the rounded focus ring styles seen